ICAN-Lyon/MLICAN/README.md

 fourth step : import seaborn as sb

-fifth step : call the fonction scatterplot() on sb to draw a graphic of the relation between fahrenheit and celsius values. *scatterplot function take multiples parameters. first parameter should have this pattern [x="celsius], second one [y="fahrenheit"], third one data=data the second data is the name of the function which reads the csv.file
+fifth step : use the fonction scatterplot() on data to draw a graphic of the relation between fahrenheit and celsius values. *scatterplot function take multiples parameters. first parameter should have this pattern [x="celsius], second one [y="fahrenheit"], third one data=data the second data is the name of the function which reads the csv.file

 Tips use hue="fahrenheit" as fourth parameter to colorize points depending on the fahrenheit values.